 NYU does not offer ESL or remedial courses for credit towards any of its undergraduate or graduate degrees.

-All repeated courses count as both attempted and earned credits and all types of incompletes count as attempted credits but not as earned credits.
+All repeated courses count as both attempted and earned credits (unless a passing grade has already been earned in that course in which case the repeated course will only count as attempted) and all types of incompletes count as attempted credits but not as earned credits.

 You may also review our Satisfactory Academic Progress policy document for all requirements.